 How long should a newly restored marble surface be left untouched?

 Yes it is.
 Crystallization is an easier and quicker way of getting a high gloss finish on the marble surface.
-It requires less steps to complete – compared to abrasive honing and polishing.
+It requires fewer steps to complete compared to abrasive honing and polishing.
 There is no need to do the scratch removal steps to get a shiny finish.
 This will not only save money but time as well.

 Is it okay to simply rent a floor machine and do a DIY marble restoration?